NumerDev/NumerDev/README.md

   <ul>
     &nbsp;
     <li>Grinding my core front-end skillset to a level where I don't have to ask uncle google for anything trivial</li>
-    <li>Create my own stunning website that will knock me down every time I visit it</li>
+    <li>Create my own stunning website that will knock me down every time I visit it. (#edit 2023: work in progress 🤫)</li>
-    <li>Learn how to plan things better, because I'm really struggling with that lately</li>
+    <li>Learn how to plan things better, because I'm really struggling with that lately. <b>"Failure in planning is planning a failure"</b> and i really believe in that.</li>
     <li>Make sure everyone will get a bug-free experience right from the start at <a href="https://xenostale.pl/">Xeno's Tale</a></li>
   </ul>
 </details>